REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting: Introduction

 Our contributions can be summarized as follows: \begin{itemize} \item We propose REALM, an MLLM-agent framework for 3D reasoning segmentation, which leverages 3DGS as a proxy to lift the 2D reasoning capability of MLLMs into the 3D domain.
 Furthermore, REALM supports downstream object-level interactions within 3D scenes through complex textual instructions.

-\item We propose \textit{MLLM-Based Instance Segmenter} (\textit{LMSeg}) that performs image-level reasoning segmentation using MLLM and infers the corresponding Gaussian identity based on the 3D feature field.
-To produce high-quality 3D object masks, we propose \textit{Global-to-Local Spatial Grouding} (\textit{GLSpaG}), which aggregates image-level reasoning segmentations in a global-to-local manner.
+\item In REALM, \textit{MLLM-Based Instance Segmenter} is proposed to perform image-level reasoning segmentation and infer the corresponding Gaussian identity.
+To produce accurate 3D object masks, we propose \textit{Global-to-Local Spatial Grouding}, which aggregates image-level reasoning segmentations in a global-to-local manner.

 \item We re-annotate LERF and 3D-OVS datasets with implicit queries.
 We further introduce the REALM3D dataset for evaluating 3D reasoning segmentation, comprising 100+ scenes and 1000+ implicit prompt–mask pairs.